- Grand Canyon University - B.S or M.Ed. in Early Childhood Education and Elementary Education

 The Skills, Knowledge and Abilities Required of Early Childhood Educators

-Your job as a preschool teacher involves not only teaching (of course), but being in tune with your young students’ unique challenges and needs.
+Your job as a preschool teacher involves not only teaching (of course) but also being in tune with your young students’ unique challenges and needs.
 You must remember that children at 3, 4, and 5 years of age have amazingly short attention spans and a constant desire to be on the move.
 They are almost always in motion, looking for the next stimulus that will hold their attention.
 That means you must come to work with some serious energy and expect to keep your students interested and engaged.
 You must not only be a teacher, but an entertainer!

-You must be able to relate to your students on their level, without losing sight of your teaching objective.
-This often involves not just teaching a concept, but doing so in a way that will keep your little ones’ attention spans for a few precious moments.
+You must be able to relate to your students on their level without losing sight of your teaching objective.
+This often involves not just teaching a concept but doing so in a way that will keep your little ones’ attention spans for a few, precious moments.
 Songs?
 Absolutely.
 Funny dances?
 You bet.
 Glue, glitter, and construction paper?
 Always a must.

 As most preschool teachers will tell you, it’s an exhausting but highly rewarding endeavor.